-For the BfL Policy to be successful, it is crucial that when any student makes a poor choice and demonstrates unwanted behaviour, an identified sanction or range of sanctions must follow both in and outside the classroom.
-The identified sanction is not open to negotiation or debate.
+For the BfL Policy to be successful, it is crucial that when any student makes a poor choice and demonstrates unwanted behaviour, an identified consequence or range of consequences must follow both in and outside the classroom.
+The identified consequence is not open to negotiation or debate.
 This is another key area of consistency.
-Where a student has a recognised special educational need or disability that requires reasonable adjustments to be made, this will be taken into account.
+Where a student has a recognised special educational need or disability reasonable adjustments may be made.
+The policy is not intended to be draconian and inappropriately rigid.
+Consistency and flexibility need to operate in balance.
+However, flexibility should not be confused with negotiation or a lack of challenge.

-The following staged warnings and consequences will be applied if a student fails to meet any of our Cornerstones.
+The following staged resets and consequences will be applied if a student fails to meet any of our Cornerstones.
 Our Cornerstones are clearly displayed around school, in classrooms and in student planners.
-Written warnings will be given for poor behaviour in, or outside of, lessons (Behaviour codes) or for poor punctuality, missing equipment, lack of homework, wrong uniform, or for not following our mobile device guidelines (Be Ready codes)
+Reset codes will be given for poor behaviour in, or outside of, lessons (Behaviour) or for poor punctuality, missing equipment, lack of homework, wrong uniform, or for not following our mobile device guidelines (Be Ready).

-The codes which accompany a written warning are:
+The codes which accompany a reset are:

 Behaviour Code Be Ready Code

 L: Late

+B: Behaviour H: Homework

-B: BehaviourB: HomeworkOLB: Out of lesson behaviourM: Mobile device
+OLB: Out of lesson behaviour M: Mobile device

+U: Uniform

-U: UniformE: Equipment
+E: Equipment